Identifying Hazards and Communicating Risks

 Framing the message

 In relation to communication and decision-making, framing refers to the way in which information on risk is presented.
-Crucially, large changes in preferences can be caused by minor variations in the words used in presenting a choice.14
+Crucially, minor variations in the way options are presented can have a major impact on a person’s choice.25

-People tend to be averse to loss and will do more to avert a perceived loss than they will to achieve a gain.
-See Nerd’s corners: Treatment A or B and Glass half full.
+People tend to be averse to loss and will do more to avert a perceived loss than they will to achieve a gain: see the Nerd’s corner.

 The default option